Key Partner: Indonesia

 The new Programme focuses on the following priority areas:

-- Sustainable Development and Resilience
+- Sustainable development

 Indonesia’s participation in OECD activities

 Indonesia is an Associate and a Participant in nine OECD bodies and adheres to more than ten OECD legal instruments.
+Indonesian ministers regularly attend and contribute to the OECD Ministerial Council Meetings.
+The country participates actively in the substantive work of the OECD’s specialised Committees and attends high-level events organised at the OECD Headquarters and in the Southeast Asian region.
 Moreover, it is fully integrated into the OECD’s regular work programme and covered in flagship publications and statistical databases.
-This engagement provides an excellent basis to further develop and deepen OECD-Indonesia co-operation and partnership strategically
+This engagement provides an excellent basis to further develop the co-operation in the future.